5c0rp/starnavi_test/README.md

     1. Run server - python manage.py runserver
     2. Run bot - python bot.py

-P.S<br>
+P.S.<br>
-All users have password "strong_password".
+All users, created by the bot, have password "strong_password".
-If in config file number_of_users = 3 bot create 3 users with username "user_0", "user_1" and "user_2".
+If in config file number_of_users = 3 - bot create 3 users with username "user_0", "user_1" and "user_2".

 **API:**